Raptor Ridge Winemaker Kevin Wiles / 7:00

 We cannot accommodate last minute additions and walk-ins as we plan seating and food and beverage amounts according to our reservation numbers.

-Due to space limitations, we cannot accomodate parties larger than 6.
+Due to space limitations, we cannot accommodate parties larger than 6.

 When purchasing tickets, please use the comments section to list friends with whom you would like to sit.

 We have a 24 hour cancellation policy for reservations to receive a refund.
-We will not issue refunds for ticket purchases for NO SHOWS to the classes.
+We will not issue refunds or credits for ticket purchases for NO SHOWS to the classes.